Sports News | Mohit Khatri Becomes India's Most Expensive Player for Rugby Premier League Season 1 | LatestLY

 Squads after Player Draft and Auction

-Owned by the consortium of Manipal Education and Medical Group, InCred, Soham Energy, the Bengaluru Bravehearts picked Kyle Tremblay, Ethan Turner, James Thiel, Rosko Specman, Lucas Lacamp, Perry Baker, Harry Mcnulty, and Maurice Longbottom in the draft round.
+Owned by the consortium of Manipal Education and Medical Group, InCred, Soham Energy, the Bengaluru Bravehearts picked picked Henry Kirwan, Liam Poulton, Mak Chung, Akuila Rokolisoa, Iowane Teba, Tone Shiu, Pol Pla, and Scott Curry in the draft round.
 During the auction, they acquired Mohit Khatri (Rs 4.75 Lakhs), Karan Rajbhar (Rs 80,000), Arpan Chhetri (Rs 60,000), Suresh Kumar (Rs 50,000), and Prashant Singh (Rs 50,000).

 AVIDSYS Sports owned Chennai Bulls went for Hannes Adler, Haakon Oeb, Nikias Lohe, Terry Kennedy, Joseva Talacolo, Ratu Sauturaga, Joaquin Pellandini, and Alexander Davis in the draft.
 At the auction, they cherry picked the likes of Vallabh Patil (Rs 1 Lakh), Shanawaz Ahmed (Rs 80,000), Vinayak Hariraj (Rs 50,000), Muhammed Jasim EP (Rs 50,000), and Vinay A (Rs 50,000).